Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) April 8, TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases USD0.85 million for Papua New Guinea; (ii) April 15, USD0.08 million technical assistance under Strengthening Social Protection in the Pacific ; (iii) April 24, USD0.13 million technical assistance under Developing the Pacific Health Sector (Additional Financing); (iv) June 5, USD0.14 million technical assistance under Pacific Economic Management (Additional Financing); (v) June 24, USD0.5 million technical assitance under Support for Water and Sanitation Sector Management (Additional Financing); (vi) June 30, USD0.10 million techinal assistance under Quality Jobs and the Future of Work; (vii) July 1, USD0.15 million techical assistance under Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions; (viii) July 29, USD3 million under COVID-19 Emergency Response; (ix) August 10, USD2.66 million under Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) August 12, USD0.06 million technical assitance under "Support for gender sensitive responses to COVID-19 in the Pacific Developing Member Countries.
+(i) 8 April 2020, TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases USD0.85 million for Papua New Guinea; (ii) 15 April 2020, USD0.08 million technical assistance under Strengthening Social Protection in the Pacific ; (iii) 24 April 2020, USD0.13 million technical assistance under Developing the Pacific Health Sector (Additional Financing); (iv) 5 June 2020, USD0.14 million technical assistance under Pacific Economic Management (Additional Financing); (v) 24 June 2020, USD0.5 million technical assitance under Support for Water and Sanitation Sector Management (Additional Financing); (vi) June 30, USD0.10 million techinal assistance under Quality Jobs and the Future of Work; (vii) 1 July 2020, USD0.15 million techical assistance under Promoting Digital Finance Solutions for Inclusive Finance among Partner Financial Institutions; (viii) 29 July 2020, USD3 million under COVID-19 Emergency Response; (ix) 10 August 2020, USD2.66 million under Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (x) 12 August 2020, USD0.06 million technical assitance under "Support for gender sensitive responses to COVID-19 in the Pacific Developing Member Countries; (xi) 2 December 2020, USD0.03 million technical assistnace under Promoting Transformative Gender Equality Agenda in Asia and the Pacific. [update]; (xii) 8 December 2020, USD250 million COVID-19 Rapid Response Program. [update]; (xiii) 8 December 2020, USD50 million Health Services Sector Development Program. [update]

 |08B2 - Other||PGK1,322,487,644||USD388,145,000||

-(i) April 10, USD20 million World Bank COVID-19 Emergency Response Project, IDA credit; (ii) April 17, USD1.2 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, risk communication, infection prevention and control, and more; (iv) May, USAID support to date increased to USD3.55 million; (v) May 20, USD995,593 UN COVID-19 Response & Recovery Fund for Integrating WASH, Nutrition, MNH interventions for COVID-19 Response in Western Province, Papua New Guinea; (vi) June 9, USD363.6 million to help cover balance of payments needs.
+(i) 10 April 2020, USD20 million World Bank COVID-19 Emergency Response Project, IDA credit; (ii) 17 April 2020, USD1.2 million from USAID to prepare laboratory systems, activate case-finding and event-based surveillance, support technical experts for response and preparedness, risk communication, infection prevention and control, and more; (iv) May 2020, USAID support to date increased to USD3.55 million; (v) 20 May 2020, USD995,593 UN COVID-19 Response & Recovery Fund for Integrating WASH, Nutrition, MNH interventions for COVID-19 Response in Western Province, Papua New Guinea; (vi) 9 June 2020, USD363.6 million to help cover balance of payments needs; (vii) 23 December 2020, Paris Club granted suspension of debt service due from 1st January to 30th June 2021.

 |09 - International Assistance Provided|